seleniumQuery/seleniumQuery/README.md

 ## seleniumQuery still is Selenium - with "just" a jQuery interface

-That's why it can work with disabled JavaScript!

-But there is a more important aspect to it: Although our functions yield the same result as if you were using jQuery, remember we always execute them from the user perspective.
+So there is a important aspect of it: Although our functions yield the same result as if you were using jQuery, remember we always execute them from the user perspective.
 In other words, when you call:
 ```java
 $(":input[name='email']").val("seleniumQuery@example.com");